whitebrick/http-mllp-node/README.md

 This is a fork of the [mllp](https://github.com/amida-tech/mllp) project with the simple addition of an Express HTTP listner to forward requests to an MLLP endpoint for HL7 v2.x messaging.
 Ideally this would use the Serverless framework to deploy to AWS Lambda but currently Lambda only supports HTTP.

-This gateway can be used with [hapi-serverless](https://github.com/whitebrick/hapi-serverless) to send and receive HL7 v2.x messages in JSON from a serverless event-driven architecture.
+This gateway can be used with [hapi-serverless](https://github.com/whitebrick/hapi-serverless) to send and receive HL7 v2.x messages in JSON from a serverless microservices architecture.

 A simple MLLP HL7 V2.x ACK response server is available for testing, more information [here](https://hl7v2-test.whitebrick.com).